opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 139    On 30 September 2006, a loan of US$3,781,433 (equivalent to S$6m) from Ram to Evergreen was capitalised and six million shares were allotted to Ram (1,250,000 shares), Mrs Ram (1,250,001 shares) and Navin (3,499,999 shares).
 This was evidenced by the following documents all of which bore Ram’s signature:

-(a)     The notice dated 14 September 2006 for the EGM to be held on 30 September 2006 to approve “the allotment of shares for otherwise than for cash of the Company”.[\[note: 146\]](#Ftn_146) Ram’s expert concluded that there was strong support, and Navin’s expert concluded that it was highly likely, that the signature was Ram’s.[\[note: 147\]](#Ftn_147)
+(a)     The notice dated 14 September 2006 for the EGM to be held on 30 September 2006 to approve “the allotment of shares for otherwise than for cash of the Company”.[^146] Ram’s expert concluded that there was strong support, and Navin’s expert concluded that it was highly likely, that the signature was Ram’s.[^147]

-(b)     The minutes of the EGM held on 30 September 2006, approving the conversion of Ram’s loan into shares and the allotment of 6m shares to Ram (1,250,000 shares), Mrs Ram (1,250,001 shares) and Navin (3,499,999 shares).[\[note: 148\]](#Ftn_148) Ram’s expert concluded that there was strong support, and Navin’s expert concluded that it was highly likely, that the signature was Ram’s.[\[note: 149\]](#Ftn_149)
+(b)     The minutes of the EGM held on 30 September 2006, approving the conversion of Ram’s loan into shares and the allotment of 6m shares to Ram (1,250,000 shares), Mrs Ram (1,250,001 shares) and Navin (3,499,999 shares).[^148] Ram’s expert concluded that there was strong support, and Navin’s expert concluded that it was highly likely, that the signature was Ram’s.[^149]

-(c)     Ram’s request dated 30 September 2006 to convert his loan into shares and to allot the shares to himself (1,250,000 shares), Mrs Ram (1,250,001 shares) and Navin (3,499,999 shares).[\[note: 150\]](#Ftn_150) Ram’s expert concluded that it was inconclusive whether the signature was Ram’s whilst Navin’s expert concluded that there were indications that it was Ram’s.
+(c)     Ram’s request dated 30 September 2006 to convert his loan into shares and to allot the shares to himself (1,250,000 shares), Mrs Ram (1,250,001 shares) and Navin (3,499,999 shares).[^150] Ram’s expert concluded that it was inconclusive whether the signature was Ram’s whilst Navin’s expert concluded that there were indications that it was Ram’s.

 140    Based on the evidence, I concluded that Ram did sign the above documents, and knew and consented to the conversion of his loan into shares and the allotment of 6m shares to himself (1,250,000 shares), Mrs Ram (1,250,001 shares) and Navin (3,499,999 shares).

 #### Allotment of 1,040,000 ordinary shares in Evergreen on 13 July 2007

 141    On 13 July 2007, 1,040,000 shares were allotted to Ram (260,000 shares), Mrs Ram (260,000 shares) and Navin (520,000 shares).
-The minutes of the EGM approving the allotment, bore Ram’s signature.[\[note: 151\]](#Ftn_151) In his oral testimony, Ram’s expert revised his previous view and concluded that there was strong support that Ram signed this document.[\[note: 152\]](#Ftn_152) Navin’s expert concluded there were indications that Ram signed the document.[\[note: 153\]](#Ftn_153)
+The minutes of the EGM approving the allotment, bore Ram’s signature.[^151] In his oral testimony, Ram’s expert revised his previous view and concluded that there was strong support that Ram signed this document.[^152] Navin’s expert concluded there were indications that Ram signed the document.[^153]

 142    In December 2006, Ram sold his two units at High Street Plaza (HS Units #10-04 and #10-05) to Evergreen for S$520,000 each.
 The proceeds of sale amounting to S$1,040,000 were used to pay for the 1,040,000 shares.
 The sale and the use of the sale proceeds were evidenced by the following documents, all of which bore Ram’s signature:

-(a)     An undated letter from Ram to Moti instructing Moti to act for him in the sale of the two properties to Evergreen.[\[note: 154\]](#Ftn_154) Ram’s expert concluded that there was very strong support that the signature was not Ram’s, whilst Navin’s expert concluded that there were indications that it was Ram’s.[\[note: 155\]](#Ftn_155)
+(a)     An undated letter from Ram to Moti instructing Moti to act for him in the sale of the two properties to Evergreen.[^154] Ram’s expert concluded that there was very strong support that the signature was not Ram’s, whilst Navin’s expert concluded that there were indications that it was Ram’s.[^155]

-(b)     The sale and purchase agreements, both dated 13 December 2006, for the sale of the two properties to Evergreen.[\[note: 156\]](#Ftn_156) Ram’s expert concluded that there was very strong support that the signature was not Ram’s, whilst Navin’s expert concluded that there were indications that it was Ram’s.[\[note: 157\]](#Ftn_157)
+(b)     The sale and purchase agreements, both dated 13 December 2006, for the sale of the two properties to Evergreen.[^156] Ram’s expert concluded that there was very strong support that the signature was not Ram’s, whilst Navin’s expert concluded that there were indications that it was Ram’s.[^157]

-(c)     The transfer forms for the transfer of the two properties to Evergreen, in which Ram’s signatures were witnessed by an advocate in Nepal.[\[note: 158\]](#Ftn_158) Ram’s expert concluded that there was very strong support that the signature was not Ram’s, whilst Navin’s expert concluded that there were indications that it was Ram’s.
+(c)     The transfer forms for the transfer of the two properties to Evergreen, in which Ram’s signatures were witnessed by an advocate in Nepal.[^158] Ram’s expert concluded that there was very strong support that the signature was not Ram’s, whilst Navin’s expert concluded that there were indications that it was Ram’s.
 As it turned out, these transfer forms were not used.

-(d)     The transfer forms for the transfer of the two properties to Evergreen, in which Ram’s signatures were witnessed by Moti.[\[note: 159\]](#Ftn_159) Ram’s expert concluded that there was very strong support that the signatures were not Ram’s, whilst Navin’s expert concluded that either it was likely or there were indications that the signatures were Ram’s.[\[note: 160\]](#Ftn_160) Further, Ram’s expert concluded that there was very strong support that Moti’s signatures on these documents were not Moti’s, while Navin’s expert concluded that either it was likely or there were indications that those signatures were Moti’s.[\[note: 161\]](#Ftn_161)
+(d)     The transfer forms for the transfer of the two properties to Evergreen, in which Ram’s signatures were witnessed by Moti.[^159] Ram’s expert concluded that there was very strong support that the signatures were not Ram’s, whilst Navin’s expert concluded that either it was likely or there were indications that the signatures were Ram’s.[^160] Further, Ram’s expert concluded that there was very strong support that Moti’s signatures on these documents were not Moti’s, while Navin’s expert concluded that either it was likely or there were indications that those signatures were Moti’s.[^161]

-(e)     A cheque dated 30 May 2007 for S$1,040,000 issued by Ram in favour of Evergreen.[\[note: 162\]](#Ftn_162) Ram’s expert concluded that there was strong support that the signature on the cheque was not Ram’s, whilst Navin’s expert concluded that there were indications that the signature was Ram’s.[\[note: 163\]](#Ftn_163)
+(e)     A cheque dated 30 May 2007 for S$1,040,000 issued by Ram in favour of Evergreen.[^162] Ram’s expert concluded that there was strong support that the signature on the cheque was not Ram’s, whilst Navin’s expert concluded that there were indications that the signature was Ram’s.[^163]

 143    Ram’s expert opined that

-(a)     Ram’s questioned signatures were composites, _ie_ the signatures were created using some form of tracing process where different letters or combination of letters from two or more genuine signatures were used to create the composite signatures.[\[note: 164\]](#Ftn_164)
+(a)     Ram’s questioned signatures were composites, _ie_ the signatures were created using some form of tracing process where different letters or combination of letters from two or more genuine signatures were used to create the composite signatures.[^164]

-(b)     Moti’s questioned signatures were composites as there was a high level of co-incidence between the signatures.[\[note: 165\]](#Ftn_165)
+(b)     Moti’s questioned signatures were composites as there was a high level of co-incidence between the signatures.[^165]

 144    In my view, Navin’s expert’s conclusions were more persuasive.
 First, she showed, using enlargements, that the questioned signatures were not as similar to the specimen signatures as Ram’s expert claimed.
-Second, Ram’s expert’s conclusion that Ram’s questioned signatures were composites was based on comparisons of only the first parts of the questioned signatures.[\[note: 166\]](#Ftn_166) There was no evidence that the subsequent parts of the signatures showed any similarities.
+Second, Ram’s expert’s conclusion that Ram’s questioned signatures were composites was based on comparisons of only the first parts of the questioned signatures.[^166] There was no evidence that the subsequent parts of the signatures showed any similarities.
 It did not seem logical that a forger would trace one part of the signature and then finish the rest of the signature by his own hand, _ie_, without tracing.
-Third, Navin’s expert showed that Moti’s specimen signatures that were signed on the same day were consistent.[\[note: 167\]](#Ftn_167)
+Third, Navin’s expert showed that Moti’s specimen signatures that were signed on the same day were consistent.[^167]

 145    More importantly, I accepted Moti’s evidence that he did sign the transfer forms and that he witnessed Ram’s signatures on the transfer forms.
 I found no reason to doubt Moti’s evidence.

-146    I was also not persuaded by Ram’s claim that it was only in the course to these proceedings that he found out that the two units at High Street had been sold to Evergreen and that the proceeds of sale amounting to S$1,040,000 had been used to pay for the 1,040,000 shares allotted in 2007.[\[note: 168\]](#Ftn_168) I found it unbelievable that in the nine years from the date of the cheque until the issuance of the writ in these proceedings, Ram did not realise that a substantial sum of S$1,040,000 had been transferred from his account to Evergreen.
+146    I was also not persuaded by Ram’s claim that it was only in the course to these proceedings that he found out that the two units at High Street had been sold to Evergreen and that the proceeds of sale amounting to S$1,040,000 had been used to pay for the 1,040,000 shares allotted in 2007.[^168] I found it unbelievable that in the nine years from the date of the cheque until the issuance of the writ in these proceedings, Ram did not realise that a substantial sum of S$1,040,000 had been transferred from his account to Evergreen.

 147    Based on all the evidence, I concluded that Ram did sign the above documents, and knew and consented to (a) the sale of his two units at High Street Plaza to Evergreen, (b) the use of the sale proceeds to pay for the allotment of 1,040,000 shares, and (c) the allotment of the 1,040,000 shares to himself (260,000 shares), Mrs Ram (260,000 shares) and Navin (520,000 shares).

 #### Allotment of 1,960,000 ordinary shares on 25 August 2008

-148    On 21 August 2008, Navin requested that a loan of US$1,388,102 (equivalent to S$1,960,000) that was due to him, be converted into 1.96m shares to be allotted to Ram (490,000 shares), Mrs Ram (490,000 shares) and Navin (980,000 shares).[\[note: 169\]](#Ftn_169) The allotment was approved at an EGM held on 25 August 2008.[\[note: 170\]](#Ftn_170) Navin readily admitted that he initialled the minutes of the EGM on 25 August 2008, approving the allotment, on Ram’s behalf.
+148    On 21 August 2008, Navin requested that a loan of US$1,388,102 (equivalent to S$1,960,000) that was due to him, be converted into 1.96m shares to be allotted to Ram (490,000 shares), Mrs Ram (490,000 shares) and Navin (980,000 shares).[^169] The allotment was approved at an EGM held on 25 August 2008.[^170] Navin readily admitted that he initialled the minutes of the EGM on 25 August 2008, approving the allotment, on Ram’s behalf.
 Navin said Ram had authorised him to do so.
 Ram denied having authorised Navin to do so.

-149    In his statement of claim, Ram questioned the circumstances as to how the debt arose.[\[note: 171\]](#Ftn_171) Ram did not pursue this in his AEIC.
+149    In his statement of claim, Ram questioned the circumstances as to how the debt arose.[^171] Ram did not pursue this in his AEIC.
 In any event, if Ram’s complaint was that the shares allotted to Navin, Mrs Ram and himself were not paid for, he offered no evidence to contradict Navin’s 21 August 2008 letter and the minutes of the EGM held on 25 August 2008.

 150    On balance, I accepted Navin’s testimony that he had initialled the minutes on Ram’s behalf, with Ram’s authority.
 If Navin was forging Ram’s signature, it was not likely to be just an initial.
 I also found it incredible that Ram would not have noticed the increase in shareholdings over the years; yet, he raised neither complaint nor queries about the allotment until the present disputes arose.